ms/buildtogether.tech/communicate/index.md

 issue is much more than, "The program crashes when I open strange files," but experience shows that if people are required to come up with a reprex when filing an issue, they will often solve their own problem along the way.
-We'll talk more about the value of minimal reproducible examples in <span x="debugging"/>.
+We'll talk more about the value of minimal reproducible examples in
+<a section="debugging"/>.

 > ### When to start saying "no"
 >
-> As we will see in <span x="process"/>, one purpose of a schedule is to tell you
+> As we will see in <a section="process"/>, one purpose of a schedule is to tell you
 > when to start cutting corners.
 Similarly, one of the main reasons to keep <span
 > i="issue tracker!helping triage; triage!using issue tracker">issues</span> in
 > one place is to help you prioritize work when time starts to run short.